NalinDalal/rust/readme.md

 # Borrowing
-transferring ownership of variables to fns passing a reference to the string to the function `take_ownership`,the ownership of the string remains with the original variable, in the mainfunction. allows to use `my_string` again after the function call. borrowing.rs
+transferring ownership of variables to fns passing a reference to the string to the function `take_ownership`,the ownership of the string remains with the original variable, in the mainFunction. allows to use `my_string` again after the function call. borrowing.rs
 ```rs